tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 The implementation tracks and manages `ThreadLocalVar`a in a [long-running thread](https://github.com/ruby-concurrency/concurrent-ruby/blob/082c05f136309fd7be56e7c1b07a4edcb93968f4/lib/concurrent-ruby/concurrent/atomic/ruby_thread_local_var.rb#L38-L39).
-We haven't yet begun digging into the [thread-save objects the library provides](https://github.com/ruby-concurrency/concurrent-ruby#thread-safe-value-objects-structures-and-collections) yet, so we shouldn't need to worry too much about this additional thread.
-The important thing to note is that our baselines thread count is two and that does not include any threads we create with out `HelloAsync` class.
+We haven't yet begun digging into the [thread-safe objects the library provides](https://github.com/ruby-concurrency/concurrent-ruby#thread-safe-value-objects-structures-and-collections) yet, so we shouldn't need to worry too much about this additional thread.

+The important things to note are:

+1. The baselines thread count is two
+1. The baseline does **not** include any threads created by the `HelloAsync` class

 ### Multiple Rubies Support